When my dear Christian father was still alive, he loved the month of Ramadan.

 At first, we wondered if it was just a coincidence that his visits always seemed to coincide with our holiest month, but then Dad confirmed that his travel plans were deliberate.

 He explained that he enjoyed being with us during Ramadan because it was clearly a happy and blessed time for our family and our Muslim community.

-Whether it was a few humble dishes served at our own kitchen table, or even better, an elaborate potluck composed of various international dishes cooked by our diverse community.
+Whether it was a few humble dishes served at our own kitchen table or, even better, an elaborate potluck composed of various international dishes cooked by our diverse community.

 They say the way to a man’s heart is through his stomach.
 For Dad, part of learning to appreciate Islam and love Muslims was definitely via samosas, couscous, maqlooba, and biryani!

 Like many non-Muslim parents whose children convert to Islam, Dad initially had a hard time wrapping his head around my decision.

 On the one hand, the news, TV shows, radio talk shows, and movies frequently portrayed Islam as a backward, violent, and oppressive religion.

 On the other hand, Dad could see how I willingly embraced the faith and led a life of contentment and normality within my Islamic lifestyle.